 A. If a player refuses to comply with a Referee's instruction to wear a mouthguard, he will initially be cautioned by the Referee and if the player continues to refuse, the Referee can send him off.
-3. Who is responsible for ensuring mouthguards are worn at training or practice sessions?
-A. In general, it is a matter for each Club to ensure the rule is adhered to at training or practice sessions.
+2. Who is responsible for ensuring mouthguards are worn at training or practice sessions?
+A. It is the responsibility of each individual player to use a mouthguard.
 Clubs and players should note that players will not be covered under the GAA Player Injury Scheme if they are not wearing a mouthguard.
-4. Do players have to wear a mouthguard in Hurling games?
+3. Do players have to wear a mouthguard in Hurling games?

 A. No. The rule only applies to Gaelic football; however, wearing a mouthguard whilst playing Hurling does reduce the risk of dental injury.
-5. Our Club has a nursery, are children in these juvenile age groups exempt from wearing a mouthguard?
+4. Our Club has a nursery, are children in these juvenile age groups exempt from wearing a mouthguard?
 A. No. The Medical, Scientific and Welfare Committee advise that children should begin wearing a mouthguard at whatever age they start playing.
-Young mouths need protecting Páirc an Chrócaigh Baile Átha Cliath 3 Guthán +353 1 865 8685 www.gaa.ie/medical-and-player-welfare GOO too and if players start wearing mouthguards at a young age this will add greatly to the development of a culture of wearing mouthguards in Gaelic football.
-6. Does this rule apply to Ladies Football?
+Young mouths need protecting Páirc an Chrócaigh Baile Átha Cliath 3 Guthán +353 1 865 8610 www.learning.gaa.ie/mouthguards too and if players start wearing mouthguards at a young age this will add greatly to the development of a culture of wearing mouthguards in Gaelic football.
+5. Does this rule apply to Ladies Football?

 The Ladies Gaelic Football Association has announced that from January 1st 2014, all underage players must wear a mouthguard whilst playing Ladies Gaelic Football.
-7. Does the new rule regarding the wearing of mouthguards apply to games in Primary Schools?
+6. Does the rule regarding the wearing of mouthguards apply to games in Primary Schools?
 A. If an official GAA coach is coaching Gaelic Football in primary schools then children must wear a mouthguard to participate in a practice session or game.
-8. Do children have to wear mouthguards for PE sessions?
+7. Do children have to wear mouthguards for PE sessions?

 In terms of PE lessons, the GAA has no control over what activities or games teachers choose to deliver during PE time.
 However, we would advise that wearing mouthguards for Gaelic games will significantly reduce the risk of sustaining dental injuries.
-9. Does the new rule regarding the wearing of mouthguards apply to Cumann na mBuncsol Football practice sessions and games?
+8. Does therule regarding the wearing of mouthguards apply to Cumann na mBuncsol Football practice sessions and games?
 A. Cumann na mBunscol Náisiúnta are subject to the General Rules of the Association, it is a matter for each School to ensure that the rule is adhered to by their pupils in practice sessions and football games.
 10. Do I have to wear a mouthguard whilst playing Second Level games?
 A. Yes.
 11. Do I have to wear a mouthguard whilst playing Third Level games?

-Yes.
+A. Yes.
+12. Does this apply to overseas players?